Cantor Fitzgerald: Early history

 In 1991, Howard Lutnick was named president and CEO of Cantor Fitzgerald; he became chairman of Cantor Fitzgerald, L.P., in 1996.

+In 1999 eSpeed, an electronic bond trading platform, became publicly traded.

 September 11 attacks

 1 World Trade Center (North Tower), the building with the antenna to the left, included the corporate headquarters of Cantor Fitzgerald.

 Cantor Fitzgerald's corporate headquarters and New York City office, on the 101st to the 105th floors of 1 World Trade Center in Lower Manhattan (2 to 6 floors above the impact zone of American Airlines Flight 11), were destroyed during the September 11 attacks.
-At 8:46:46 a.m., eighteen seconds after the plane struck the tower, a Goldman Sachs server issued an alert saying that its trading system had gone offline because it could not connect with the server.
+At 8:46:46 a.m, six seconds after the plane struck the tower, a Goldman Sachs server issued an alert saying that its trading system had gone offline because it could not connect with the server.
 Since all stairwells leading past the impact zone were destroyed by the initial crash or blocked with smoke, fire, or debris, every employee who reported for work that morning located in Cantor's offices between the 101st to the 105th floors (Note: The only surviving Cantor Fitzgerald employees were those who were not present at the offices when the plane impacted, such as Lauren Manning.) was killed in the attacks; 658 of its 960 New York employees were killed or missing, or 68.5% of its total workforce, which was considerably more than any of the other World Trade Center tenants, the New York City Police Department, the Port Authority Police Department, the New York City Fire Department, or the Department of Defense.
 Forty-six contractors, food service workers, and visitors in the Cantor Fitzgerald offices at the time were also killed.
 CEO Howard Lutnick was not present that day, but his younger brother, Gary, was among those killed.
 Lutnick vowed to keep the company alive, and the company was able to bring its trading markets back online within a week.